 Vivitrol is also a medication that can be used to treat opioid addiction, but it works differently than Suboxone.
 Vivitrol is not an opioid and acts as a full opioid antagonist.
 Antagonists create a barrier that blocks opioid molecules from attaching to opioid receptors but do not cause the release of dopamine.
 They are non-addictive and do not lead to physical dependence.

 Vivitrol is the brand name for injectable naltrexone.
 This medication is long-acting and only needs to be administered once a month.

 A person will need to fully detox from opioids before starting a Vivitrol treatment regimen.
-This is why it is important to take part in a substance abuse treatment program that offers medically supervised detox, as well as recovery treatment services.
+This is why it is important to take part in a substance use treatment program that offers medically supervised detox, as well as recovery treatment services.
 Vertava Health of Massachusetts offers medically supervised detox in Massachusetts as part of the intensive inpatient substance use treatment program.

 Even if a person who is taking methadone decides to abuse another opioid, the opioid will not have the normal full effect.
 In this way, methadone reduces the potential for further opioid abuse.

 Methadone, Vivitrol, and Suboxone are all FDA-approved medications to treat opioid use disorders.
-When taken as prescribed, and used in tandem with comprehensive, intensive substance abuse treatment, sobriety is achievable.
+When taken as prescribed, and used in tandem with comprehensive, intensive substance use treatment, sobriety is achievable.

 Medication-Assisted Treatment And Recovery

-MAT programs are combined with therapeutic interventions at Swift River during a 30- or 60-day intensive treatment program.
+MAT programs are combined with therapeutic interventions at Vertava Health of Massachusetts during a 30- or 60-day intensive treatment program.